-We work from a short-term counseling/therapy model with a limited number of sessions.
-(6 in a long semester).
-This type of counseling fits the vast majority of students who come in for counseling.
+We work from a short-term counseling/therapy model with a limited number of sessions (6 in a long semester for on-campus counseling).
+This type of counseling fits the vast majority of students we see.
 If longer term or specialty services are needed, we will be happy to help with referrals for private mental health care in the local area.

 Referring a Student for Counseling

-Family, friends, faculty and others are welcome to contact Counseling Services directly via email at email@example.com or faculty may fill out an Advocate/Care form (found in Apache Access under Employee Links) to give background information on a referral; however, the appointment can only be made directly by the student.
-During the initial consultation, the student will meet with a staff counselor to determine how Counseling Services can best meet the student's needs.
-Please be advised that Counseling Services does not typically cold call” students of concern unless their behavior is considered a threat or a disruption of the learning or living environment on campus.
+Family, friends, faculty and others are welcome to contact Counseling Services directly via email at email@example.com to give background information on a referral for students planning to see the on-campus counselor; however, the appointment can only be made directly by the student.
+During the initial consultation, the student will meet with a counselor to determine how Counseling Services can best meet the student's needs.
+Please be advised that Counseling Services does not typically "cold call” students of concern unless their behavior is considered a threat or a disruption of the learning or living environment on campus.
 We are happy to work with a member of the students’ support system, including faculty, on the best way to facilitate a referral.
 Having someone a student already has a relationship with may be the one to suggest or recommend counseling as this often leads to the best chance of follow-through.

 If the student is a client of Counseling Services, federal and state law prohibits us from acknowledging that the student is a client or discussing his or her case in any way without specific written permission from the student.
 This law applies whether or not you have referred the student to us or have discussed the student's situation with us before he or she becomes a client.
 If you wish to follow-up with us after referring or discussing the student, please encourage the student to sign a written Release of Information form authorizing his or her counselor to release information to you when he or she comes for counseling.